Because We Care

 - All high efficiency motors to take the place of older less efficient motors as replacement is required.
 These motors may cost a bit more upfront, however, with the way technology has progressed, we get a longer life out of these motors as well as the reduced electrical consumption.

-Throughout the year we will update our Sustainability page with Progress as it pertains to our People, Products, Planet and Prosperity.
+Throughout the year we will update our Sustainability page with Progress as it pertains to our People, Products, Planet and Progress.